Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 Observability Strategy

-• Define key metrics: Identify critical SLIs (Service Level Indicators) for your application
+• Define key metrics first — identify the critical Service Level Indicators for your application before deploying any monitoring

-• Distributed tracing: Use X-Ray for microservices and latency debugging
+• Enable distributed tracing — use X-Ray for microservices architectures and latency debugging across service boundaries

 Alarming

-• SNS topics by severity: critical-alerts, warning-alerts, info-alerts
+• Segment SNS topics by severity — maintain separate topics for critical-alerts, warning-alerts, and info-alerts

 Logs Management

-• Retention policy by log type: Debug 7 days, Errors 90 days, Audit 1+ year
+• Apply differentiated retention by log type — Debug logs at 7 days, Error logs at 90 days, Audit logs at 1 year or longer

-• Metric filters for critical errors: Convert log patterns into metrics
+• Create metric filters for critical error patterns — convert log patterns into metrics without modifying application code

-• Save Logs Insights queries: Document common queries for quick troubleshooting
+• Save and document Logs Insights queries — maintain a library of common queries for rapid troubleshooting during incidents

-• Periodic export to S3: Old logs to S3 for compliance and cost optimization
+• Export aged logs to S3 periodically — move older logs to S3 for compliance requirements and cost optimization

 Security and Compliance

-• Restrictive IAM: Only certain roles can view production logs
+• Apply restrictive IAM policies — ensure only authorized roles can view production logs

-• PII redaction: Automatic redaction of sensitive information
+• Implement PII redaction — configure automatic redaction of sensitive information before it reaches CloudWatch

-• Cross-account logs: Centralize logs from multiple accounts in security account
+• Centralize cross-account logs — aggregate logs from multiple accounts into a dedicated security account

 Automation